technosrijan/tds-virtual-ta/README.md

 ## 🔍 Project Overview

-**TDS Virtual TA** is an intelligent question-answering API designed to help students interactively query course materials and forum discussions from the *Tools in Data Science* course offered by IIT Madras.
+**TDS Virtual TA** is an RAG-based intelligent question-answering API designed to help students interactively query course materials and forum discussions from the *Tools in Data Science* course offered by IIT Madras.
 It uses vector embeddings, semantic search, OCR, and a large-language model to generate human-readable answers to both text- and image-based queries.

 ---